zjhabib/WagerMe/README.md

 # WagerMe

-WagerMe is an iOS peer-to-peer trust based betting game where users can make custom bets against one another.
+WagerMe is an iOS-based peer-to-peer trust based betting game where users can make custom bets against one another.

 The users earn WagerPoints in these bets that they can later use to redeem prizes.